-Unresolved disputes, such as those over Nagorno-Karabakh and other contested territories, remain the most significant barriers to regional stability. conflicts Addressing these through inclusive negotiations and international mediation is essential for creating a foundation for long-term peace and cooperation.
+Unresolved disputes, such as those over Nagorno-Karabakh and other contested territories, remain the most significant barriers to regional stability.
+Addressing these conflicts through inclusive negotiations and international mediation is essential for creating a foundation for long-term peace and cooperation.